preetmodh/RemoteShell/README.md

 * **`help`** - list commandline options
 * **`exit`** - exit the shell

-After connecting you can iteract with the server or target machines command line in any way you want using the command-line commands
+After connecting you can iteract with the server or target machine's command line in any way you want using the command-line commands

 # Disclaimer:
 Accessing a computer network without authorization or permission is illegal.